GravityKit/GravityView/readme.txt

 #### 🐛 Fixed

 * Debugging code being shown in the Entry Notes field output.
+* Output of the User Activation field not being sanitized.

 = 2.33.1 on December 30, 2024 =